mtlynch/mediagoblin/docs/source/pluginwriter/database.rst

 =======================

 If your plugin wants to access existing data, this is quite straight forward.
-Just import the appropiate models and use the full power of SQLAlchemy.
+Just import the appropriate models and use the full power of SQLAlchemy.
 Take a look at the (upcoming) database section in the Developer's Chapter.